rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default FetchMore;
 {{< /highlight >}}

 That's it for the abstraction of the FetchMore button for paginated lists with Apollo Client.
-Basically you pass in everything that's needed by the `fetchMore()` function including the function itself.
-In addition, you can pass all the booleans which are used for the conditional renderings.
-Afterward, you end up with a reusable FetchMore button that you can use for every paginated list.
+Basically, you pass in everything needed by the `fetchMore()` function, including the function itself.
+You can also pass all booleans used for conditional renderings.
+You end up with a reusable FetchMore button that can be used for every paginated list.

 ### Exercises:

-* read more about {{% a_blank "pagination with Apollo Client in React" "https://www.apollographql.com/docs/react/features/pagination.html" %}}
+* Read more about {{% a_blank "pagination with Apollo Client in React" "https://www.apollographql.com/docs/react/features/pagination.html" %}}
-* invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5HYMGN7" %}}
+* Invest 3 minutes of your time and take the {{% a_blank "quiz" "https://www.surveymonkey.com/r/5HYMGN7" %}}

 {{% chapter_header "GraphQL Caching of Queries with Apollo Client in React" "react-apollo-client-caching" %}}

-In this section, you will introduce {{% a_blank "React Router" "https://github.com/ReactTraining/react-router" %}} to show two separate pages for your application.
+In this section, you introduce {{% a_blank "React Router" "https://github.com/ReactTraining/react-router" %}} to show two separate pages for your application.
 At the moment, you are only showing one page with a Profile component that displays all your repositories.
-What about another Organization component which shows repositories by an organization?
-In addition, there could be a search field to lookup individual organizations with their repositories on that page.
+We want to add another Organization component that shows repositories by an organization, and there could be a search field as well, to lookup individual organizations with their repositories on that page.
 Let's do this by introducing React Router to your application.
 If you haven't used React Router before, make sure to conduct the exercises of this section to learn more about it.

 {{< highlight javascript >}}
 npm install react-router-dom --save
 {{< /highlight >}}

-In your *src/constants/routes.js* file you can specify both routes that you want to make accessible by React Router.
-Whereas the `ORGANIZATION` route points to your base URL, the `PROFILE` route points to a more specific URL.
+In your *src/constants/routes.js* file, you can specify both routes you want to make accessible by React Router.
+The `ORGANIZATION` route points to the base URL, while the `PROFILE` route points to a more specific URL.

 {{< highlight javascript >}}
 export const ORGANIZATION = '/';
 export const PROFILE = '/profile';
 {{< /highlight >}}

-Next you can map both routes to their components.
-The App component is the perfect place to do it, because the two routes will exchange the Organization and Profile components based on the URL there.
+Next, map both routes to their components.
+The App component is the perfect place to do it because the two routes will exchange the Organization and Profile components based on the URL there.

 {{< highlight javascript >}}
 import React, { Component } from 'react';